Public vs Private IP Addresses: Mastering Internet Networking Basics

 Public IP Addresses

-Public IP addresses are typically assigned by Internet Service Providers (ISPs) to their customers.
-When you subscribe to an internet service plan, your ISP allocates a public IP address to your home router or modem.
-This address serves as the gateway for all devices within your home network to communicate with the broader internet.
+Public IP addresses are usually given out to customers by their Internet Service Providers (ISPs).
+Whenever you get subscribed to an internet service plan, your ISP will provide a public IP address to your home or router modem.
+This address is the point of entry for all devices in your home network to interact with the world outside.

 Use Cases

-Public IP addresses play a crucial role in various internet-based services and applications.
-For instance, web servers host websites and email servers handle electronic mail.
-They rely on public IP addresses to communicate with users across the globe.
-Public IP addresses are also vital for online gaming using a gaming VPS server, video streaming using VDS hosting or remote access to networks.
+Public IP addresses are also very important for different internet-based services and applications.
+For example, web servers host their websites, and email servers manage electronic mail.
+All of them use public IP addresses to interact with clients all over the region.
+They are equally important in the case of online gaming through gaming VPS server, video streaming via VDS hosting, or remote access to the networks.

 Private IP Addresses